Skip to main content

 Key Probiotic Genera and Their Mechanisms

-Two of the most extensively studied genera in the context of are Lactobacillus and Bifidobacterium.
+Two of the most extensively studied genera in the context of hormonal health are Lactobacillus and Bifidobacterium.
 Species within these groups are known for their ability to colonize the gut and exert beneficial effects on the host.
 Their influence on estrogen is a result of their intrinsic metabolic capabilities and their interaction with the broader gut environment.
 They contribute to a balanced estrobolome, which is essential for proper endocrine function.

 Lactobacillus Strains